shakfu/py2max/README.md

 # py2max

-A pure python3 library without dependencies intended to facilitate the offline generation of Max patcher (`.maxpat`) files.
+A pure python3 library without dependencies intended to facilitate the offline generation of Max patcher files (`.maxpat`, `.maxhelp`, `.rbnopat`).

 If you are looking for python3 externals for Max/MSP check out a bunch of the python3 externals in the [py-js](https://github.com/shakfu/py-js) project.

 ## Features

-- Scripted offline generation of Max patcher files using Python objects corresponding, on a one-to-one basis, with Max/MSP objects stored in the `.maxpat` JSON-based file format.
+- Scripted *offline* generation of Max patcher files using Python objects corresponding, on a one-to-one basis, with Max/MSP objects stored in the `.maxpat` JSON-based file format.

 - Round-trip conversion between (JSON) `.maxpat` files with arbitrary levels of nesting and corresponding `Patcher`, `Box`, and `Patchline` Python objects.